BrigitaCarolina/Tucil3_13521077_13521156/README.md

 * To run the web program, you need to have Web Browser, like Google Chrome, Firefox, Edge, etc

 ## **How to Run The Program**
+### How to Run The Web Program
+* Open folder where this repository is saved
+* Go to `Web/src` folder
+* Open `index.html` file by double click the file or select the `index.html` file <br>
+and right-click to select a browser to display the page in the "Open With"
+* Enter a file by choose the "Choose File" button then selec one of the files in the test folder.
+* Wait until the map is completely loaded along with the nodes or markers
+> Note that on the page there are two maps : <br>The left map for determining routes with the UCS algorithm<br> The right map for determining routes with the A* algorithm.
+* Select two different nodes as the origin and destination nodes.
+> Note that the process will not run if the two nodes have not been selected correctly.
+* After the two nodes are selected, the path generated from the search will appear, along with the total distance and its visualization in the map.
+* If you want to see the route search representation on the graph, press the "Show Graph" button at the top right.
+* To perform the shortest path search process again, you need to refresh the page again and repeat the same steps

 ### How to Run The Console Program
 * Open the teminal/command prompt.
 * Locate your path to /Console/Web/src
 * Compile and run the mainProgram in the terminal by typing : <br>
 `node mainProgram.js`

-### How to Run The Web Program
-* Open folder where this repository is saved
-* Go to `Web/src` folder
-* Open `index.html` file by double click the file or select the `index.html` file <br>
-and right-click to select a browser to display the page in the "Open With"

 ## Input File Restriction
 * Input node coordinates and adjacency matrices are stored in a file with .txt format consist of :